Sahil004/dataq/README.md

 - Multiple pre-defined sample queries with corresponding data tables for testing.
 - Toggle between different queries and view data associated with each query.
 - Responsive design for optimal user experience on various devices.
+- **Performance Optimization**: dataQ implements performance optimization techniques to ensure faster load times and smoother user interactions.
+Some of the optimization strategies include:
+  - **Code Splitting**: The application uses code splitting to divide the JavaScript bundle into smaller chunks.
+This allows the application to load only the necessary code for each page, reducing the initial load time.
+  - **Lazy Loading**: Non-essential components and resources are lazily loaded, meaning they are fetched only when needed.
+This helps reduce the initial load time and improve the overall performance of the application.
+  - **Memoization**: dataQ employs memoization techniques to cache the results of expensive computations or API calls.
+This prevents redundant calculations and improves the responsiveness of the application.

 ## Technologies Used